 (For a republican, it is rather ironic that Herbert and Elgar’s “Song of Liberty”, whose first line is “All men must be free”, was used for the recessional at the wedding of Charles Windsor and Diana Spencer)

-Actually, as a schoolboy in Wales in the 1950’s, I was subject to learning each of the above viable English anthems, as well, of course, as committing to heart the Welsh National Anthem, “Land of My Fathers” – in Welsh: “Hen Wlad Fy Nhadau”.
-Now there is an anthem of which to be proud (as the Welsh crowds at the Millenium Stadium, Cardiff, give testimony).
+Actually, as a schoolboy in Wales in the 1950’s, I was subject to learning each of the above viable English anthems, as well as, of course, committing to heart the Welsh National Anthem, “Land of My Fathers” – in Welsh: “Hen Wlad Fy Nhadau”.
+Now there is an anthem of which to be proud (as the Welsh rugby union crowds at the Millenium Stadium, Cardiff, give testimony).

 I suppose that Jerusalem will only gain overall recognition as the English national anthem when the masses who gather at Wembley and Twickenham resonate to its strains.
 Perhaps that is some way off and, it must be said, there are many who still favour using the British national anthem, “God Save the Queen (or King, as the case may be)”.
 I will leave the reader to speculate as to why this might be the case but, of one thing I am quite certain, the reason does not lie in the fact that those who sing it with gusto wish to downplay the importance of England in the overall British scheme of things.
 Quite the opposite may well be the case.